ReaTeam/ReaScripts/Various/beaunus_Clip Splicer/README.md

 ### Recording

 1. Setup microphones to record each vocalist.
-1. Use the _marker/region list_ to move through the project.
+1. Use the _Region/Marker Manager_ to move through the project.
 Filtering for __components__ that included the vocalist that I was recording.
 1. Record each clip in the position that it was intended.